katanuska/movie-explorer/README.md

 ### Web application
 Web application contains pages for
-- A login/signup page for authentication.
+- A sign in/sign up page for authentication.
 - A public page showing a list of movies and a way to favorite movies.
 - A protected "Favorites" page where users can view and remove their favorite movies.